15 DIY Projects to Do This Winter Break

 Ceiling fans help move air around a room making the room feel cooler.
 This might not seem as helpful in winter as summer, but by doing it now, you’ll be ready when the warm weather hits.
 Plus you might find some great deals on ceiling fans because it’s the off season.

-With so many projects to choose from, you might have a hard time choosing what you want to do over your winter break.
+With so many options of projects to improve you home , you might have a hard time choosing what you want to do over your winter break.
 Whatever you choose, your home will look more fabulous for your efforts.